break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 ## Attributes or Properties

-Regular HTML element have attributes (sometimes called properties) that you can pass values to in order to create a specific behavior.
+Regular HTML elements have attributes (sometimes called properties) that you can pass values to create a specific behavior.
 For example, the `input` element has attributes like `type`, `name`, `value`, and `disabled`.
-Depending on the values that are provided to them, the element will behave in a certain way.
-When we create custom elements or web components, we can define our own attributes and map them to a behavior.
+Those values will make the element look and behave a certain way.
+Since we are creating _custom elements_, we can define our own attributes and map them to a behavior.

 Let's start with making it possible to change the label for the input field.
 FAST uses the `@attr` decorator to identify these fields.
 We can add it to our component class along with the type and default value.